Photomask

-A photomask is an opaque plate with transparent areas that allow light to shine through in a defined pattern.
+A photomask (also simply called a mask) is an opaque plate with transparent areas that allow light to shine through in a defined pattern.
 Photomasks are commonly used in photolithography for the production of integrated circuits (ICs or "chips") to produce a pattern on a thin wafer of material (usually silicon).
+In semiconductor manufacturing, a mask is sometimes called a reticle.

-Several masks are used in turn, each one reproducing a layer of the completed design, and together known as a mask set.
+In photolithography, several masks are used in turn, each one reproducing a layer of the completed design, and together known as a mask set.
+A curvilinear photomask has patterns with curves, which is a departure from conventional photomasks which only have patterns that are completely vertical or horizontal, known as manhattan geometry.
+These photomasks require special equipment to manufacture.